HellomynamwisAaaaaa/Brawl-Stars-Server-With-Hosting/README.md

 go to the mod.config thing like click on the one who says config idk put this ln redirectHost:
 65.108.77.37

+## If you not saw the config thing, you probably downloaded the not self hosted version

+## NOTE!
+No, you dont gonna put "65.108.77.37" if you using silly development (pylexnodes got their own ip thing)

 and put your port that u copied earlier on redirectPort save the file